-Auli in fact, also has a cable car which links the lower slopes of Auli to the upper slopes and through this, tourists can reach the skiing spot directly, in a matter of ten minutes.
+Auli, in fact, also has a cable car that links the lower slopes of Auli to the upper slopes, and through this, tourists can reach the skiing spot directly, in a matter of ten minutes.
 Otherwise, tourists would have to hike to this place if the cable chair was not there.

-Auli is just not famous for its highest cable car, but as well as, for its highest man made lake.
-This was especially built to create artificial snow, such that skiing can be enjoyed all throughout the season.
+Auli is just not famous for its highest cable car, but as well as for its highest human-made lake.
+This lake was specially built to create artificial snow, such that skiing can be enjoyed throughout the season.